Preschool Language Program

 Applying is easy using our Online Application as it simplifies submission and provides parents a tool for tracking online the status of their admission after their application has been submitted.
 A non-refundable fee of $50 must be submitted with each application.

 To begin the Online Application process, Create an Account.
 Then log in to your account and Create A New Student Application for your child.
 You will then have the flexibility to log in and out of your account and access your open application.

 After submitting the application, you will be able to track online your admissions status at the school by logging in to your account.
 There you will be able to print the completed applications, monitor when the school receives supplemental application forms and, if necessary, reprint the supplemental forms.

 Request More Information

-Should you desire more information than is available on our website, please contact our lead language therapist, Christy Stewart, at firstname.lastname@example.org
+Should you desire more information than is available on our website, please contact or Head of School, Dr. Sherry Durham, at firstname.lastname@example.org